 The Executive Director shall require an adult who is permitted access to school grounds on a regularly scheduled and continuing basis pursuant to a written agreement for the purpose of providing services directly to a student or students as part of a school-sponsored program or activity to submit, at no expense to the school, to a national and state criminal history background check by the Kentucky State Police and the Federal Bureau of Investigation and to provide clear CA/N check in keeping with KRS 160.380.

-The program and user instructions are on the Kentucky Online Gateway (KOG): https://kog.chfs.ky.gov/home/.
+The form for requesting a CA/N check is available on the Cabinet for Health and Family Services website.

 Report to Executive Director